Mesoscopic Modeling of Structure-Transport Relationships in Dense CNT Films Containing Amorphous Carbon: Results of Calculations

-Structures containing amorphous carbon are shown in Figs.~\ref{fig:structures_main} and~\ref{fig:structures_main2} while all other configurations are provided in the SI (Figs.~\ref{fig:structures16_SI} and~\ref{fig:structures32_SI}).
-The complete set of calculated descriptors and currents is also presented in SI (Table~\ref{tab:metrics_new}).
+Structures containing amorphous carbon are shown in Figs.~\ref{fig:structures_main} and~\ref{fig:structures_main2} while all other configurations are provided in the SI (Figs.~S3 and~S4).
+The complete set of calculated descriptors and currents is also presented in the SI (Table~S1).

-Due to the inherent variability in the initial random configurations and the necessity of applying a slightly different compression protocol for structures \#30 and \#31 (combining high-density, intermediate amorphous carbon content, and large-diameter tubes), the quantitative and physical interpretation of the descriptor correlations remains exploratory.
+Due to the inherent variability in the initial random configurations and the necessity of applying a slightly different compression protocol for structures \#30 and \#31 (combining high-density, intermediate amorphous carbon content and large-diameter tubes), the quantitative and physical interpretation of the descriptor correlations remains exploratory.
 A statistically more robust analysis would require multiple realizations per condition and a more uniform compression protocol across all structures.
-Nevertheless, the consistent qualitative trends observed across the dataset, in particular for buckling and bundling, indicate that the selected set of descriptors captures relevant topological and geometrical features of the CNT networks and provides a useful basis for future more systematic studies.
-We note that we were unable to identify the specific reason why the structures \#30 and \#31 developed a noticeably different morphology compared to the other aC-containing films and consider them representative structures.
+Nevertheless, the consistent qualitative trends observed across the dataset, in particular for buckling and bundling, indicate that the selected set of descriptors captures relevant topological and geometrical features of the CNT networks and provides a useful basis for future, more systematic studies.
+Structures \#30 and \#31 developed a different morphology compared to other aC-containing films, illustrating that under additional compression cycles the protocol can access distinct morphologies with enhanced bundling and aC aggregation.